-- 5. firearm safety or marksmanship courses or activities for students or nonstudents conducted on school property; - 6. possession of dangerous weapons, BB guns, or replica firearms by a ceremonial color guard; - 7. a gun or knife show held on school property; - 8. possession of dangerous weapons, BB guns, or replica firearms with written permission of the principal or other person having general control and supervision of the school or the director of a child care center; or - 9. persons who are on unimproved property owned or leased by a child care center, school or school district unless the person knows that a student is currently present on the land for a school-related activity.
+- 5. firearm safety or marksmanship courses or activities for students or nonstudents conducted on school property; - 6. possession of dangerous weapons, BB guns, or replica firearms by a ceremonial color guard; - 7. a gun or knife show held on school property; - 8. possession of dangerous weapons, BB guns, or replica firearms with written permission of the principal or other person having general control and supervision of the school; or - 9. persons who are on unimproved property owned or leased by a child care center, school or school district unless the person knows that a student is currently present on the land for a school-related activity.